We hope you will enjoy your membership of the Royal Copenhagen Collector's Club.

 Two centuries and then some.
 A catalogue of collections that span times, trends, and styles.
 Treasured artworks created by the most inspired minds and the most delicate touch of hand.
 The story of Royal Copenhagen’s craftsmanship is a tale of undying passion and a craft mastered by the few.
 From the designer’s first sketch to the careful creation of each piece, it is the passion of the porcelain factory that breathes the soul into every piece of porcelain.

-An idea strikes and is sketched or created by the designer/artist.
-This first form is considered and submitted, the first step in a lengthy process.
+An idea strikes and is sketched or created by the designer or artist.
+This first form is considered and submitted.
+It's the first step in a lengthy process.

-The product is now fired at nearly 1375 degrees Celsius and undergoes a shrinking process losing up to 14% of its size.
-Many pieces are lost during this final firing; one in five items may be discarded after this step.
+After the porcelain has been diped in the glossy glace, the pieces ares now fired at nearly 1375 degrees celcius and undergoes a shrinking process losing up to 14% of its size.
+Many pieces are lost during this final firing; one in five items may be discarded after this step